ai-forever/ru-gpts/README.md

 **Note!** All training params (such as lr, wd, ...) may was different while real training.
 This is just for example.

 ### Convert checkpoint to HuggingFace
-For converting megatron checkpoint to huggingface format use the following script (example for RuGPT3Small):
+For converting megatron checkpoint to HuggingFace format use the following script (example for RuGPT3Small):

 ```bash
 python convert2huggingface.py \